The decision to remove the concept of stacks and therefore package

 to particular versions.
 For each comparison operator an attribute

 can be used.
-Two of these attributes can be set at the same time to
+Two of these attributes can be used together to

 describe a version range.